 Brussels motor show marketing models told to cover up

-Reports of lewd behaviour by some male visitors at last year's event prompted Belgium's equal opportunities minister Joelle Milquet to write to the organisers.
+Reports of lewd behavior by some male visitors at last year's event prompted Belgium's equal opportunities minister Joelle Milquet to write to the organizers.

-She criticised the use of women in body-hugging outfits for advertising purposes.
+She criticized the use of women in body-hugging outfits for advertising purposes.

 "A motor show is a place where you go with your family, we have to question the stereotypes we are passing on to children and young adults," the minister wrote.

-Belgian car federation Febiac, which organises the annual event, said that following the letter it had asked carmakers to ensure appropriate dress at their stands.
+Belgian car federation Febiac, which organizes the annual event, said that following the letter it had asked carmakers to ensure appropriate dress at their stands.